ofiwg/libfabric/prov/efa/docs/efa_rdm_protocol_v4.md

 `seg_offset` seems redundant at first glance, as it can be deduced from the `seg_length` of other packets.
 However, because the EFA device does not guarantee ordered delivery, the MEDIUM_RTM packets of same message can arrive in a different order.
-Therefore, the recipent of MEDIUM_RTM packets needs `seg_offset` to put the data in the correct location in the receive buffer.
+Therefore, the recipient of MEDIUM_RTM packets needs `seg_offset` to put the data in the correct location in the receive buffer.